Monitor server resources

 There are plenty of commands on Linux to monitor different system resources like cpu usage, memory usage, network, disk usage and so on.
 Popular ones are top, htop, iostat, nethogs etc.

 In this post we are talking about simple command line tools that can monitor multiple system resources like cpu, memory, network, disk, processes etc all together in a real-time and interactive manner.
-These tools present a whole lot of statistical information on a single screen that is constantly updated.

 1. Top